Conference - Venues for Events

 Museum of London

-Workshops on Monday 1 and Tuesday 2 October: Garden Room, Museum of London
+Workshops on Tuesday 2 October: Garden Room, Museum of London

 Museum Ideas International Conference on Thursday 4 October: Weston Theatre and Clore Learning Centre, Museum of London